 (3) Where the Minister so accepts on behalf of the State financial assistance from those appropriations upon conditions determined under the Commonwealth Act by the Minister mentioned in that Act, the Minister so accepting on behalf of the State shall cause the conditions to be laid before each House of Parliament within 6 sitting days of the House next following his receipt of the conditions.

-[Section 5 amended by No. 6 of 1993 s.
+[Section 5 amended: No. 6 of 1993 s.
 11; No. 49 of 1996 s.
 64; No. 77 of 2006 s.
 4.]

-6. Granting of tenures
+6. Tenures, perpetual leases etc., granting etc.

-(1) Notwithstanding the provisions of the Land Act the Governor is authorized to grant tenures on such terms and conditions as are not inconsistent with the conditions as determined by the Minister under the Commonwealth Act, for the purpose of carrying out the scheme.
+(1) Notwithstanding the provisions of the Land Act the Governor is authorised to grant tenures on such terms and conditions as are not inconsistent with the conditions as determined by the Minister under the Commonwealth Act, for the purpose of carrying out the scheme.

 (2) To the extent to which the provisions of the Land Act and the regulations made under that Act are capable of being applied with or without adaptation in respect of tenures and grants of tenures those provisions with or without adaptation apply in respect of those matters.